ChimeHQ/Neon/README.md

 ## Tree-Sitter Integration

 Neon includes a tree-sitter token source, built around [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
-There is an included standalone module called `TreeSitterClient` that abstracts almost all of the details and provides a hybrid synchronous/asynchronous API.
-This makes it possible to scale tree-sitter to large documents, where its parsing/queries can introduce too much latency.
+There is an included standalone module called `TreeSitterClient` that abstracts almost all of the details.
+It includes support for running tree-sitter "highlights.scm" queries, among other features.
+Its hybrid synchronous/asynchronous API makes it possible to scale tree-sitter to large documents, where its parsing/queries can introduce too much latency.

 Tree-sitter uses separate compiled parsers for each language.
 There are a variety of ways to use tree-sitter parsers with SwiftTreeSitter.
 Check out that project for details.